 Rapid prototyping is a simple enough approach that can deliver real business and customer value.
 It’s a framework that’s been employed by some of the most innovative technology companies — Google, Spotify, AirBnB, Slack have all talked about their use of design sprints to develop experiences.

 For large, legacy companies, used to moving slowly and methodically, it can be a much harder sell.
-The concept of developing unfinished, unrefined solutions within the space of a few weeks required a whole new way of thinking.
+The concept of developing unfinished, unrefined solutions within the space of a few weeks requires a whole new way of thinking.
 It’s a frightening thing for a board that isn’t familiar with the principles of design thinking.
-But it’s a lot less frightening that the ramifications of standing still.
+But it’s a lot less frightening than the ramifications of standing still.

 McKinsey research on why digital strategies fail highlights how, in the past, large companies have often been able to wait for others to innovate and rely on out-executing the competition.
 ‘A perfectly rational strategic response was to observe for a little while, letting others incur the costs of experimentation and then moving as the dust settled,’ they explain.
 That response is no longer enough in a digital marketplace: